-Some factors that are crucial in determining the condition of a home can only be verified through lab testing.
+Some factors prove crucial in determining the true condition of a home and can only be verified through lab testing.
 For example, the presence of mold or asbestos may not appear to be a concern, but can prove costly later on.
 Our inspectors are trained to look for signs of harmful materials that may affect both your investment and the well being of your loved ones.
 Should testing appear to be necessary, our inspectors can explain the concern and the best course of action for identifying the substance and mediating any potential cost or harm.

 Molds have the potential to cause health problems.
 Molds produce allergens (substances that can cause allergic reactions), irritants and, in some cases, potentially toxic substances (mycotoxins).
 In-haling or touching mold or mold spores may cause allergic reactions in sensitive individuals.